History

 and the engineer-designer of the configuration N.Kozachok and Mr. Rozov.

-Mini-car "OKA" was developed in 1986 and is produced since 1987 without any major modifications.
+Mini-car "OKA" design was completed in 1986 after five years of extensive vehicle testing and has been produced since 1987 without any major modifications.

 Since the start of production at ZMA 300,000 "OKA" mini-cars were produced as of February 11, 2005.